 Special Exception.
-A special exception is a use that would not be appropriate generally or without restriction throughout a zoning district but which, if controlled as to number, area, location, or relation to the neighborhood, would promote the public health, safety, morals, order, comfort, convenience, appearance, prosperity, or the general welfare.
+A special exception is a use that is not appropriate generally or without restriction throughout a zoning district but which, if controlled as to number, area, location, or relation to the neighborhood, promotes the public health, safety, welfare, morals, order, comfort, convenience, appearance, prosperity, or the general welfare.
 Such uses may be permissible in a zoning district as a special exception if specific provision for such a special exception is made in these land development regulations.
-(For the procedure in securing special exceptions, see Articles 12 and 13).
+(For the procedure in securing special exceptions, see Article 12.)

 Stairway.
-Stairway means one (1) or more flights of stairs and the necessary landings and platforms connecting them to form a continuous and uninterrupted passage from one (1) story to another in a building or structure.
+Stairway means one (1) or more flights of stairs of two (2) or more risers and the necessary landings and platforms connecting them to form a continuous and uninterrupted passage from one (1) story of a building or structure to another level.